HJS-HJS/ir-patterned-depth-image-generator/README.md

 # ir_pattern
-Generate ir pattern to gray image.
+Generate IR Pattern to gray image.
 This code was written in python3.

 # 1. Setup